DerekStrickland/katacoda-scenarios/secure-consul-on-kubernetes/step4.md

     secretKey: "key"
 ```

-This entry tells the helm chart which Kubernetes secret to retrieve and use as
+This entry provides the helm chart with the name of the Kubernetes secret to retrieve
-the gossip encryption key.
+and use as the gossip encryption key at runtime.
 You must create a valid key and register it
 as a secret with Kubernetes.

-#### Create gossip encryption key

 The `secretName` and `secretKey` entries refer to a Kubernetes secret that can be
 retrieved at runtime.
 Use the following command to register a gossip encryption key